Towards Deploying VLA without Fine-Tuning: Plug-and-Play Inference-Time VLA Policy Steering via Embodied Evolutionary Diffusion: Experiments

-\textit{3) Task Settings:} Six downstream tasks were used in the experiments, including four simple single-arm and two complex dual-arm manipulation tasks (Figure~\ref{Fig5} (b)).
-To assess generalization, we designed two types of task scenarios.
-In-Distribution (ID) and Out-of-Distribution (OOD), depending on whether the external verifier used by baseline methods had encountered the scenario during training.
+\textit{2) Task settings:} We adopt two widely used simulation benchmarks for evaluation: RoboTwin~\cite{chen2025robotwin} and ManiSkill3~\cite{tao2024maniskill3}.
+For single-arm settings, we evaluate on four representative tasks from ManiSkill3: PickCube, StackCube, PlugCharger, and PegInsertionSide.
+For dual-arm settings, we focus on two representative tasks from RoboTwin: LiftPot and DumpBin.
+Real-world experiments were conducted using the dual-arm DOBOT X-Trainer system, which consists of two 6-DoF Nova2 manipulators, each equipped with a 1-DoF gripper.
+The setup includes three Intel RealSense cameras for capturing RGB image observations (see Figure~\ref{Fig5}(a)).
+The evaluation covers six downstream tasks: four relatively simple single-arm manipulations and two more complex dual-arm tasks (Figure~\ref{Fig5}(b)).
+To assess generalization capabilities, we designed two types of task scenarios: In-Distribution (ID) and Out-of-Distribution (OOD), depending on whether the scenario had been encountered by the external verifier used in baseline steering methods during training.
 For each scenario, five task-specific language instructions were provided to evaluate the performance of each method.

-\textit{4) Evaluation Metrics:} Two quantitative metrics are used to evaluate the proposed method: \textbf{Manipulation Success Rate (MSR)}, the proportion of robot actions, after steering, that successfully perform downstream manipulation tasks; and \textbf{Steering Objective Alignment (SOA)}, the proportion of selected action proposals that align with the intended steering objective.
-For each method and task scenario, we perform 20 trials and report the mean performance.
+\textit{4) Evaluation metrics:} Two quantitative metrics are adopted for the experiments. \textbf{Manipulation Success Rate (MSR)} measures the proportion of trials that successfully complete the downstream task. \textbf{Steering Objective Alignment (SOA)} quantifies the proportion of trials where the post-execution state falls within a predefined threshold of the target keypoint, indicating alignment with the intended steering objective.